leonkwan46/animal_social_media/README.md

 🐱 Building by React, NodeJS and MongoDB

-🐮 Implemented MUI, Formik, Redux, ExpressJS, and Mongoose for development
+🐮 Implemented MUI, Formik, Redux, ExpressJS, Mongoose, and S3 for development

 🙉 Explored Testing Framework - Cypress